 The servers that run our applications, our businesses, all depend on the stability and underlying features offered by the operating system (or OS) installed.
 As administrators, we have to plan ahead and think to the future of how our users will use the machines we oversee while simultaneously ensuring that those machines remain stable and online.
 There are numerous operating systems to choose from; however one of the most popular, most stable, and highly supported OSes is CentOS.
 A combination of excellent features, rock-solid performance stability, and the backing of enterprise-focused institutions such as Red Hat and Fedora have led to CentOS becoming a mainstay OS that administrators can count on.

 Reading Time: 5minutesWhen choosing a server operating system, there are a number of factors and choices that must be decided.
 An often talked about and referenced OS, Ubuntu, is a popular choice and offers great functionality with a vibrant and helpful community.
-However; if you’re unfamiliar with Ubuntu and have not worked with either the server or desktop versions, you may encounter differences in common tasks and functionality from previous operating systems you’ve worked with.
-I’ve been a system administrator and running my own servers for a number of years, almost all of which were Ubuntu, here are the top four lessons I’ve learned while running Ubuntu on my server.
+However, if you’re unfamiliar with Ubuntu and have not worked with either the server or desktop versions, you may encounter differences in common tasks and functionality from previous operating systems you’ve worked with.
+Here are the top four lessons I’ve learned while running Ubuntu on a server.